 Help Keep Great Teachers in Minnesota Classrooms

 Minnesota students should never lose out on a great teacher because of arbitrary licensure barriers.
 But after years of hard work to build a fair, streamlined licensure system, the legislature is now considering proposals that would undo much of it and force experienced, effective, and diverse teachers out of the classroom.Take Action

 Fixing Minnesota’s “Broken” System

 Current and aspiring teachers in Minnesota deserve a straightforward and fair licensure system.
 For too long, they faced a system that a 2016 report from the Office of the Legislative Auditor called “broken” and in need of “significant changes.”

-Over the last several years, through compromise and hard work, state leaders thoughtfully replaced that broken system with a new tiered licensure structure, which went into effect just last fall.
+Over the last several years, through compromise and hard work, state leaders thoughtfully replaced that broken system with a new tiered licensure structure, which went into effect in 2018.
 Tiered licensure acknowledges the many factors that can make an educator effective, including their: teaching experience, content knowledge, training and professional development, and most importantly, impact on students.

 We Can’t Go Back to “One-Size-Fits-All”

 Under Minnesota's old teacher licensure system, completion of a traditional, Minnesota-based teacher preparation program was the only viable route to a permanent license.
 Thankfully, tiered licensure creates multiple pathways for teachers with master’s degrees, classroom experience, and positive teacher evaluations to enter and advance in the profession.